-Please see note 10(b) "Liquidity Risk" for more information in this regard.
+Please see Note 10(b) "Liquidity Risk" for more information in this regard.

-These condensed consolidated interim financial statements do not give effect to any adjustments that would be necessary to the carrying values and classifications of assets and liabilities should the Company be unable to continue as a going concern.
+These consolidated financial statements do not give effect to any adjustments that would be necessary to the carrying values and classifications of assets and liabilities should the Company be unable to continue as a going concern.